top of page

 Beef Jerky

-Ingredients 2 pounds beef (flank, eye or round or top or bottom , sirloin or london broil) 1/2 cup soy sauce ( regular, low sodium or gluten free) 2-3 Tablespoons Worcestershire sauce 1 Tablespoon honey or brown sugar ( optional) 1-2 teaspoons black pepper 1 teaspoon onion or garlic powder
+Ingredients 2 pounds beef (flank, eye or round or top or bottom , sirloin or London broil) 1/2 cup soy sauce ( regular, low sodium or gluten free) 2-3 Tablespoons Worcestershire sauce 1 Tablespoon honey or brown sugar (optional) 1-2 teaspoons black pepper 1 teaspoon onion or garlic powder

 Directions

+Transfer the beef in a Ziploc bag, along with the remaining ingredients.
+Seal and move the beef around to evenly coat with the marinade.
 Place in the refrigerator for 2 hours to 24 hours (the longer it marinates, the better flavor.
 I usually marinate overnight).

 bottom of page